 - Use of the hang tag permit confirms you have received and will abide by the parking rules and regulations for the current academic year.

-2016 Fall parking permits are now available.
+2017 Fall parking permits are available for purchase beginning August 1st.
 To purchase your parking permit please bring your MU ID and your current car registration to the ID & Parking Office in Ireton Hall.

 |Each semester (Fall 2017 or Spring 2018)